 Related Party Transactions Policies and Procedures (1) Parent Company The Company applies the "arm's-length principle" in transactions entered into with the Parent Company.
 (2) Joint Ventures Treated as arm's-length transaction (3) Subsidiaries Treated as arm's-length transaction (4) Entities Under Common Control Treated as arm's-length transaction (5) Substantial Stockholders Treated as arm's-length transaction (6) Officers including spouse/children/siblings/parents Treated as arm's-length transaction (7) Directors including spouse/children/siblings/parents Treated as arm's-length transaction (8) Interlocking director relationship of Board of Directors The Company, adopts by law, the rules pertaining to interlocking directors, as follows: a) If the interests of the interlocking director in the Companies are both substantial (stockholdings exceed 20% of outstanding capital stock) General Rule: A contract between two or more companies having interlocking directors shall not be invalidated on that ground alone.
-Exception: If the contract is fraudulent or not fair and reasonable. b) If the interest of the interlocking director in one of the companies is nominal while substantial in the other (stockholdings 20% or more), the contract shall be valid provided the following conditions are present: 1) The presence of such director in the board meeting in which the contract was approved was not necessary to constitute a quorum for such meeting; 2) That the vote of such director was not necessary for the approval of the contract; 3) That the contract is fair and reasonable under the circumstances.
-Where (1) and (2) are absent, the contract can be ratified by the vote of the stockholders representing at least 2/3 of the outstanding capital stock or by the vote of the stockholders representing at least 2/3 of the members in a meeting called for the purpose.
-Provided that: 1) Full disclosure of the adverse interest of the directors/trustees involved is made on suc meeting; The contract is fair and reasonable under the circumstances.
+Exception: If the contract is fraudulent or not fair and reasonable. b) If the interest of the interlocking director in one of the companies is nominal while substantial in the other (stockholdings 20% or more), the contract shall be valid provided the following conditions are present: 1) The presence of such director in the board meeting in which the contract was approved was not necessary to constitute a quorum for such meeting; 2) That the vote of such director was not necessary for the approval of the contract; 3) That the contract is fair and reasonable under the circumstances. outstanding capital stock or by the vote of the stockholders representing at least 2/3 of the members in a meeting called for the purpose.
+Provided that: 1) Full disclosure of the adverse interest of the directors/trustees involved is made on such meeting; 2) The contract is fair and reasonable under the circumstances.